shuffyiosys/rph-tools/docs/quick-guide.md

 ### Word Alerter
 This is to help mods track certain words that people in the chatroom shouldn't say.
 To use:
+1. Enter the words or phrases in the text field, separated by a pipe (|) without spaces in between.
+2. To disable this feature, empty out the text box.

+### Auto-kick and Auto-Ban
+This will automatically kick or ban a user based on the phrases in the text box.
-1. Enter the words or phrases in the text field, separated by commas without spaces in between.
+1. Enter the words or phrases in the text field, separated by a pipe (|) without spaces in between.
-2. Set the URL where the alert sound file is.
-It must be a .wav, .mp3, or .ogg.
+2. To disable this feature, empty out the text box.

+### Perform mod action on flooding
+If filter flooding is enabled, then when flooding is detected, an action can be performed as well.
+1. Set the action to do when flooding is detected.

 ## Settings
 This allows you to import or export your settings.